 Southwest Climbing and Adventures offers a full range of climbing instruction courses for those who are looking to gain valuable experience on the rock.
-Courses are offered in either a 1 or 2 day format, and run with a minimum of 2 participants.
+Courses are offered in either a 1 to 3 day format, and run with a minimum of 2 participants.
 Your instructor, Ben Traxler, is an experienced guide and teacher and is certified by the American Mountain Guides Association.

 Intro to Rock Climbing, Part 1